hailpam/tech-interview-handbook/systems/README.md

 - Streaming very large amount of data poses challenges in terms of scalability of the front-end services which might be able to load balance according to the less busy service

 ## Designing Facebook Messenger
-Worth watching also this [video](https://www.youtube.com/watch?v=zKPNUMkwOJE) which walks through a solution.
+Worth watching also this [video](https://www.youtube.com/watch?v=zKPNUMkwOJE) and this [other] one which walk through a solution.

 A few takeaways:
 - Thinking about mobile devices is tricky: it is required to track the health and the sessions.